rennerdo30/ollama-web-manager/README.md

 > **Note**: For a production deployment, you may want to use tools like PM2 to manage the monitoring server process.

+## Docker Deployment (Recommended)

+You can easily deploy the entire stack using Docker Compose.

+1. Make sure you have Docker and Docker Compose installed.
+2. Run the following command:
+    ```bash
+    docker-compose up -d --build
+    ```
+3. Access the application at `http://localhost:8080`.

+**Note on Ollama Connection**:
+Since the application runs inside a container, `localhost` refers to the container itself.
+To connect to your Ollama instance running on the host machine:
+-   **Mac/Windows**: Use `http://host.docker.internal:11434` as the Ollama URL in Settings.
+-   **Linux**: Use `http://172.17.0.1:11434` (or your host IP).

+**Note on System Stats**:
+The "System Health" stats (CPU, RAM) displayed in the dashboard will reflect the *Docker container's* resources, not the host machine's entire system stats.
+This is a known limitation of running in a container without privileged access.

 ## Usage

 1. Make sure your Ollama instance is running (typically on port 11434)